Happy Birthday to Me (1981 film): Casting

 Melissa Sue Anderson, known for her role on the NBC series Little House on the Prairie, was cast as the film's lead character.

 Actress Melissa Sue Anderson, who had garnered childhood fame for her portrayal of Mary Ingalls on the television series Little House on the Prairie, was cast in the film's lead, marking her major feature debut.
 Lisa Langlois auditioned for the role of Ann, but the role went to Tracey Bregman instead.

+Glenn Ford signed onto the project, portraying the role of Virginia's psychiatrist, as he was an admirer of director J. Lee Thompson.